Abdallah-Abu-Hussein/uop-student-help/docs/DatabaseAdminisration.md

 A view is a subset of the database, presented to one user or set of users.

 ## Mention the benefits using views :
-1. They reduce complexity by letting users see the data in the way they want
+1. They <mark>reduce complexity</mark> by letting users see the data in the way they want
-2. They provide security by excluding data that some users should not see
+2. They <mark>provide security</mark> by excluding data that some users should not see
-3. They customize the appearance of the database, such as changing attribute names
+3. They <mark>customize the appearance of the database</mark>, such as changing attribute names
-4. They hide changes in the database and provide consistent view of the database to users.
+4. They <mark>hide changes in the database and provide consistent view of the database to users.</mark>
 5. The also provide the program-data independence mentioned earlier .

 ## Table Spaces